-The Canon PowerShot G1 X Mark III and the Canon EOS-1D are two digital cameras that were officially introduced, respectively, in October 2017 and September 2001.
+The Canon PowerShot G1 X Mark III and the Canon EOS-1D are two digital cameras that were revealed to the public, respectively, in October 2017 and September 2001.
 The G1X Mark III is a fixed lens compact, while the 1D is a DSLR.
 The cameras are based on an APS-C (G1X Mark III) and an APS-H (1D) sensor.
-The G1X Mark III has a resolution of 24 megapixel, whereas the 1D provides 4.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The G1X Mark III has a resolution of 24 megapixels, whereas the 1D provides 4.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon G1 X Mark III vs Canon 1D
+Body comparison: Canon G1 X Mark III vs 1D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D is considerably larger (175 percent) than the Canon G1 X Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens built in, whereas the 1D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the G1X Mark III gets 200 shots out of its NB-13L battery, while the 1D can take 500 images on a single charge of its NP-E3 power pack.
 As can be seen in the images above, the 1D has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.